profgaelle/profgaelle-website2020/content/project/hcwvax/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.
-[image]
+image:
 # Caption (optional)
-  caption:  "Photo by Randy Fath on Unsplash"
+  caption: Photo by Randy Fath on Unsplash

 # Focal point (optional)
 # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point:  "Smart"
+  focal_point: Smart

-show_related: false
 ---

 In recent years, public opinion shifted from a widespread acceptance of vaccination to an increase in concern for vaccine safety, fuelled by media coverage of alleged vaccination-related risks and the growing influence of anti-vaccine movements.